it3xl/git-repo-sync/README.md

 ## Scenarios of usage

-* Auto syncronizations of remote Git-repositories.
+* Auto synchronization of remote Git-repositories.
-* Share a repository with limited internet access with your partners.
+* Sharing of a repository with limited internet access with your partners.
 * Keeping of repositories neat and sane between customers and clients.

 ## Run and play